 “Ready for take-off?”
 I hold onto my seatbelt that straps both of my shoulders this early morning at dawn.
 In the seat in front of me, my pilot starts the engine that makes the blades of the one-metre diameter propeller behind me rotate.
 As the blades pick up speed, the wheels of the buggy we are seated in start rolling, pulling on a kite the size of a paraglider that rises up in the sky.
 In only a few seconds, we are airborne!
 Keep travelling

-Here is a compilation of the photos of the day of Laos and some others of our best shots capturing the essence of Laos to inspire you (to receive our photos of the day and articles, follow us!).
+Here is a compilation of the photos of the day of Yucatan, Mexico and some others of our best shots capturing the essence of Yucatan to inspire you (to receive our photos of the day and articles, follow us!).
 All of these photos are available in a high definition upon request.
-For the story behind a specific photo, look for the corresponding photo of the day, or browse through our articles.
+For the story behind a specific photo, browse through our articles or photos of the day.
 Keep travelling/